-In a retrospective series by D Brocks, published in the 2018 ASCRS/ASOA Symposium and Congress paper, 19 eyes of 19 consecutive patients that presented with corneal ulcers with or without neurotrophic keratitis were treated with Prokera.
+In a retrospective series by D Brocks, published in the 2018 ASCRS/ASOA Symposium and Congress paper, 19 eyes of 19 consecutive patients that presented with corneal ulcers with or without Neurotrophic Keratitis (NK) were treated with Prokera.
 Five patients required more than one application and two patients required tarsorrhaphy.
 Concomitant medications included artificial tears, antibiotics, antiviral, steroids, and NSAIDs.
-All patients had reduced discomfort and the corneal staining score was reduced from 3.7±0.9 at baseline to 1.8±1.8 at one week, 0.9±1.3 at one month, and 0.4±0.7 at six months.
+All patients had reduced discomfort and the corneal staining score was reduced from 3.7 ± 0.9 at baseline to 1.8 ± 1.8 at 1-week, 0.9 ± 1.3 at 1-month, and 0.4 ± 0.7 at 6-months.1

-In a Retrospective review by D Brocks, published in Clinical Ophthalmology in 2020, of 13 eyes of 13 Pts with recalcitrant corneal ulcers, 9 (69%) of which progressed from neurotrophic keratitis (NK).
-Pts had failed conventional treatments including artificial tears (n = 11), antibiotics (n = 11), ointment (n = 11), steroids (n = 6), and antivirals (n = 3).
-Follow-ups of $\geq$ 6 mo.
-13/13 ulcers healed in a median of 14 d (range 4-43).
-Significant improvements in discomfort, corneal staining, and corneal signs at 1 w, 1 mo., 3 mo., and 6 mo. (p < 0.05).
+In a Retrospective review by D Brocks, published in Clinical Ophthalmology in 2020, of 13 eyes of 13 Pts with recalcitrant corneal ulcers, 9 (69%) of which progressed from Neurotrophic Keratitis (NK).
+Patients had failed conventional treatments including artificial tears (n = 11), antibiotics (n = 11), ointment (n = 11), steroids (n = 6), and antivirals (n = 3).
+Follow-ups of ≥6 mo.
+13/13 ulcers healed in a median of 14-days (range 4-43).
+Significant improvements in discomfort, corneal staining, and corneal signs at 1-week, 1-month, 3-months, and 6-months. (p < 0.05).
 One case of recurrence.
-No AE.
+No AE.2

 A Retrospective, case-control study of 24 eyes with central and paracentral corneal infectious ulcers, published in Scientific Reports, Oct 2020 reported that all patients received SOC including corneal scraping and microbial culture before broad-spectrum antimicrobial antibiotics.
 Once culture confirmed, target antimicrobial therapy was given.
 11 patients received Prokera in addition to SOC.
-Prokera left for at least 5 days.
-Placement of PKS had significantly faster epithelialization within 3.56 $\pm$ 1.78 weeks vs 5.87 $\pm$ 2.20 weeks (p=0.01).
+Prokera left for at least 5-days.
+Placement of PKS had significantly faster epithelialization within 3.56 ± 1.78 weeks vs 5.87 ± 2.20 weeks (p=0.01).
 Placement of Prokera helped achieve improved epithelialization rates (72.7% vs 23.1% p=0.04).
 The Prokera group had clinically significant BCSVA (>3 lines) improvement (81.8% vs 38.4%, p=0.047) compared to SOC.
-Additionally, the Prokera group had clinically significant total VA improvement (log MAR 0.7 $\pm$ 0.6 vs 1.6 $\pm$ 0.9, p=0.016) compared to SOC.
-Some complaints of foreign body sensation.
+Additionally, the Prokera group had clinically significant total VA improvement (log MAR 0.7±0.6 vs 1.6±0.9, p=0.016) compared to SOC.
+Some complaints of foreign body sensation.3

-There are many clinical publications supporting the use of Prokera® to treat Corneal Ulcers, corneal ulcers, recurrent corneal erosion, neurotrophic keratitis, corneal ulcers and melts, Stevens Johnson syndrome, and persistent epithelial defects.
-In addition to the published evidence included in this letter, an additional list of published evidence regarding the treatment of Corneal Ulcers is enclosed.
+There are many clinical publications supporting the use of Prokera to treat Corneal Ulcers, Recurrent Corneal Erosion (RCE), Neurotrophic Keratitis (NK), corneal ulcers and melts, Stevens-Johnson syndrome, and Persistent Epithelial Defects (PEDs).
+In addition to the published evidence included in this letter, an additional list of published evidence regarding the treatment of Corneal Ulcers is enclosed. ^{4, 5}